 Aromatica Poetica is Godin’s website that explores the arts & sciences of smell & taste.
 After living in Astoria for nearly seventeen years, she created Distillation Installation as a farewell to her home and hoarding.
-Now she lives in Denver with her partner in crime and art.
-They are enjoying their home near the Denver Botanic Gardens.
+Now she lives in Colorado with her partner-in-crime-and-art, Alabaster Rhumb.
+They are enjoying their home 6500 feet above sea level.

 Godin also dabbles in sound design for her writing as well as short films, for example A Pain Named Dog (Poem) and We Are Vagina (short film), .
 Most recently she created a soundscape for Pulcinella’s Opus, which was shown at the Museum of the Moving Image.

 And yes, she was born with the birth name Michelle Leona Goodin–but if you call her by the “M” word, she’ll not talk to you anymore.
 Check out “Me by Any Other Name,” for more on the momentous name change.